 Mark is an experienced Writer, Producer, and Content Strategist.
-A recognized expert in the fields of convergent media and digital broadcasting, his awesome cross-media superpowers are driven by a belief that good storytelling conquers all.
+A recognized expert in the fields of convergent media, marketing, and digital broadcasting, his awesome cross-media superpowers are driven by a belief that good storytelling conquers all.
 His most fervent desire is to invent the perfect storytelling format for digital media: the interactive equivalent of what the novel is to print, or what the one-hour drama is to television.

 But he would settle for mastering how to make a really good butter tart.

-A compulsive consumer of culture and media, Mark is a skilled communicator, influential team leader, and an accomplished writer/producer with eighteen years of experience conceptualizing, planning, and creating story-driven interactive media experiences that engage audiences and enhance brands.
+A compulsive consumer of culture and media, Mark is a skilled communicator, influential team leader, and an accomplished writer/producer with twenty years of experience conceptualizing, planning, and creating story-driven interactive media experiences that engage audiences and enhance brands.

 His career has focused on the rise of digital media and its impact on broadcasting.
 For many years, this meant creating immersive entertainment experiences across multiple media platforms in association with entertainment brands, but with the transition into digital broadcast formats, this has come to mean so much more.

 Early in his digital media career, he was the lead creative developer and architect of the Gemini award-winning website for the television series Degrassi: The Next Generation, one of the first social networking sites in the world.
 Its features and approach anticipated by several years the rise of entities like MySpace and Facebook, proving the truth of the adage that timing is, in fact, everything.